Investigating mutual coupling in the MWA Phase II compact array: MWA Numerical Model

-A physical model of the bow-tie antenna was built in FEKO\footnote{\url{www.feko.info}}, a numerical electromagnetic (EM) simulation software.
-The model is designed to be identical to the original model used by the MWA collaboration \citep[][]{Sokolowski2017}.
-The FEKO geometry model for a single bowtie dipole was provided by Adrian Sutinjo.
-It has the same dimensions as the physical dipoles, but uses 15 mm diameter wires rather than aluminum channels to simplify the simulation.
-The 5x5 m ground plane is modeled as a perfect electrical conductor.
-Permittivity and conductivity properties of the soil from the Murchison Radio-astronomy Observatory are based on those reported in \citet{Sutinjo2015Soil}.
-We assume the soil is infinite in all directions.
-Figure \ref{fig:feko_dipole} shows the bow-tie antenna modeled in FEKO.
+Digital-twin models of the MWA tiles were built in Altair FEKO\footnote{\url{www.feko.info}}, a numerical electromagnetic (EM) simulation software package.
+The model is a reproduction of the original model used by the MWA collaboration \citep[][]{Sokolowski2017} and shown in Figures~\ref{fig:feko_dipole} and \ref{fig:tile_model}.
+The FEKO geometry model for the bow-tie dipole has the same dimensions as the physical dipole, but uses 15~mm diameter wires rather than aluminum channels to simplify the simulation.
+Antennas and the $5\times5$~m ground plane are modeled as perfect electric conductors (PECs).
+Frequency-dependent soil properties are included using the Sommerfeld formulation in FEKO, assuming a homogeneous, infinite dielectric ground plane.
+The simulation uses previously characterized soil parameters (relative permittivity and conductivity) from the Murchison Radio-astronomy Observatory \citep[][]{Sutinjo2015Soil}.
 The interface between the antenna and the LNA is particularly important in the context of the re-radiation model.
-In the interest of simplicity, and to match the model used in \citet{Sokolowski2017}, the LNA has been modeled as a lumped element circuit.
-We model the LNA input impedance with a RLC (914 ohm, 450 nH, and 3.2 pF) shunt network. \citet{Sokolowski2017} reported this as being in agreement with the LNA impedance measured with a vector network analyser.

-In \citet{Sokolowski2017}, a bowtie dipole is treated as a single embedded element and the far-field radiation pattern \textbf{J}$(\theta,\phi)$ is measured for each dipole.
-In this paper, we treat a tile with 16 dipoles as a single embedded element.
+The LNA has been modeled as a load parallel to the dipole arms with frequency-dependent impedance that was input to the FEKO model as a Touchstone file containing a list of measured impedance values \citep[][]{DISO}.